What are the kinds of images that still go viral on Facebook in 2020 where we have video content taking a big chunk of user attention?

-Oreo did the same where they posted a unique and entertaining image daily for an elongated period of time integrating the biscuit in various aspect of our daily life.
+Oreo did the same where they posted a unique and entertaining image daily for an elongated period, integrating the biscuit in various aspects of our daily life.

 It helps build the curiosity among the users what they will share the next day and so users are waiting in anticipation.
 When it is shared, it instantly connects with the audience and goes viral.